ThePorgs/Exegol/README.md

 - The [Exegol-resources](https://github.com/ShutdownRepo/Exegol-resources) repo is loaded as a submodule.
 It includes all resources mentioned previously (LinPEAS, WinPEAS, LinEnum, PrivescCheck, SysinternalsSuite, mimikatz, Rubeus, PowerSploit and many more.).
 - Getting started with the Exegol project comes down to using the wrapper, which can be installed through pip or with the sources directly (see. [get started](#fast_forward-get-started)).

-Below is an example of a Zerologon attack operated with Exegol.
-**TODO**

-Below is an example of a [ACE abuse/RBCD attack](https://www.thehacker.recipes/active-directory-domain-services/movement/abusing-aces) operated with Exegol
-**TODO**

 # :fast_forward: Get started

 > Keep in mind that the wrapper is one thing, but in order to use Exegol, at least one Exegol docker image must be installed.